sandeeprepala/IntelliPrep/README.md

 - **Practice mock Tests with instant AI Feedback and Analysis Based upon the performance**
 - **View detailed feedback and analysis of past sessions**
 - **Added Resources based upon company and role opting, which basically consist of previously asked interview and DSA questions along with guides**
+- **Added Roadmap generator - Roadmap for any role and company gets generated just in a click**

 With IntelliPrep, candidates can boost their confidence, polish their resumes, and prepare for interviews using cutting-edge AI.